wesrex/cse298-final/README.md

 ## Option 2 (2 parts, equal weight)

+For this option you'll have to do two problems.

 ### Part 1

-For this option you'll have to two choices: Implement one of the following algorithms:
+First, Implement one of the following algorithms:

 - A* - Implement the A* algorithm in Matlab.
 The input to the algorithm can be an adjacency matrix, which is easy to implement in Matlab.
 The graph will represent a grid world, where each cell connects to its 8 neighbors, with `1` dist to the adjacent ones and `2^.5` distance to the diagonal ones.
 Represent obstacles by removing edges to neighboring cells.